French battleship Brennus: Armament and armor

-Brennuss main battery consisted of three 42-caliber Canon de 340 mm Modèle 1887 guns, two in a twin turret forward of the superstructure, and the third in a single turret aft.
+Brennus's main battery consisted of three 42-caliber Canon de 340 mm Modèle 1887 guns, two in a twin turret forward of the superstructure, and the third in a single turret aft.
 They fired 420 kg cast iron (CI) projectiles, or heavier 490 kg armor-piercing, capped (APC) and semi-armor-piercing, capped (SAPC) shells at a muzzle velocity of 740 to 780 m/s.
 At their maximum elevation of +10°, the guns had a range of 10900 m.
 Designed to have a rate of fire of one round per two minutes, the actual rate of fire was about half that in service.
 The ship initially stowed 39 shells for each gun, but this was later increased to 61.
 The ship's secondary armament consisted of ten 45-caliber Canon de 164.7 mm Modèle 1893 guns, four of which were mounted in single turrets amidships; the other six were located directly underneath them in casemates.
 They had a muzzle velocity of 730 to 770 m/s when firing their 30 kg CI or 35 kg AP or SAP shells.
 The guns had a range of 10450 m at their maximum elevation of +20°.

 For defense against torpedo boats, Brennus was equipped with a suite of quick-firing guns, the largest of which were four 50-caliber Canon de 65 mm Modèle 1891 guns in single unshielded mounts on the fore and aft superstructure.
 Their 4 kg shells had a muzzle velocity of 715 m/s which gave them a range of 5500 m.
 The suite was rounded out by fourteen 40-caliber 47 mm Modèle 1885 guns and fourteen 37 mm Modèle 1885 Hotchkiss guns, of which six of the latter were 5-barrel revolver cannon.
 All of these guns were positioned in the fighting tops on the military masts and in the superstructure.
 The ship was also fitted with four above-water 450 mm torpedo tubes on rotating mounts, two on each broadside.
 She carried two Modèle 1889 torpedoes for each tube.
 The torpedoes had two speed and range settings: 600 m at 29.5 kn or 800 m at 28 kn.

-Brennuss armor mostly consisted of nickel steel.
+Brennus's armor mostly consisted of nickel steel.
 The 2.1 m waterline belt was 400 mm thick amidships and tapered down to 250 mm at its lower edge.
 Fore and aft of the armored citadel amidships, the belt reduced to 300 mm at the waterline; forward its lower edge tapered to a thickness of 200 mm, but aft the belt tapered to 180 mm on its bottom edge.
 The main armored deck was 60 mm thick.
 The forward turret and its barbette were protected by armor plates 455 mm thick, while those of the aft turret and its barbette were 405 mm thick.
 The turret roofs were 80 mm thick.
 The armor protecting the casemates and secondary gun turrets had a thickness of 100 mm.
 The conning tower had 120 mm thick sides.